 Actually, there is something interesting that I took away from the experience.
 Right from day one, our only goal was to win and we would psych each other up by saying so on the occasional bad days.
 The power of this brand of thinking has impressed itself upon my mind rather well.

-As an undergraduate student at GNLU, you were associated with a lot of committees.
 Tell us how has being associated with committees helped in building your personality and shaping your career?

 Oh yes!
 Being an active part of committees and societies is very integral to one’s overall development.
 It teaches you teamwork which is often dismissed as a clichéd skill but, is very useful when you enter the professional domain.
 It also teaches you how to network –a skill that is terribly underrated in India and often relegated to the status of “unfair” simply because you choose to use your communication skills in addition to your talent.
 Of course, one must make the distinction between networking and seeking undeserved favour.
 And this is something the institutions can teach our law students.